theirc/airbel/src/_studies/evaluating-the-long-term-effects-of-participation-in-vsla-on-social-psychological-and-economic-outcomes-for-survivors-of-sexual-violence-in-the-drc.md

 layout: study
 start_date: 2014-01-01 00:00:00
 end_date: 2015-01-01 00:00:00
+title: >-
-title: "Evaluating the Long-Term Effects of Participation in Village Savings and Loans Associations on Social, Psychological, and \_Economic Outcomes \_for \_Survivors \_of \_Sexual Violence in the DRC"
+  Evaluating the Long-Term Effects of Participation in Village Savings and Loans Associations on Social, Psychological, and Economic Outcomes for Survivors of Sexual Violence in the DRC
 featured: false
 evergreen: false
 focuses: